Christmas in Seoul | The 15 Best Festive Things to Do for the Holidays [UPDATED 2022]

 Even if you’re a non-believer, Myeongdong Cathedral is worth a look.
-Be sure to have a wander around Myeongdong district while you’re there.
+Be sure to have a wander around Myeongdong area while you’re there.
 The whole area will be brilliantly lit, and it’s a great place to get all your Christmas shopping done too.

-During winter in Korea, the whole country is sparkling with incredible lighting festivals.
-You’ll be totally awed by the extravagance of these events, and they’re sure to get you into the holiday spirit.
+This is a fantastic way to celebrate Christmas in Seoul, without breaking the bank.
+You’ll be totally awed by the extravagance of these events.
+They are sure to get you into the holiday spirit.

 For festivals located outside of Seoul, it can be seriously cold.
 Be sure to bundle up, get hot packs from the convenience store to warm your hands, and wear thick socks and warm boots.

-Pocheon Herb Island Lighting Festival
+Herb Island Light Festival | 허브아일랜드 불빛동화축제